knight-lang/knight-lang/specs.md

 As mentioned before, any operators which would return an integer outside of the implementation-supported integer range, the return value is undefined. (i.e. integer overflow is an undefined operation.)

 ## Evaluation Contexts
 Certain functions impose certain contexts on their arguments, coercing other types to the required type.
-(See the [`Context`](#contexts) section for exact semantics.)
+(See each type's coercion contexts for their exact semantics.)
 The following are the contexts used within this document:

 - `string`: The argument must be evaluated, and then converted to a [String](#string).
 - `boolean`: The argument must be evaluated, and then converted to a [Boolean](#boolean).